Love Or Legal?

 Once the happy fog has lifted, regret comes in its place as we bear the brunt of the repercussions of our actions, especially when the quickie wedding ends in divorce.

-Divorce doesn't always end up amicably and when you have a fortune to protect, things can get downright nasty.
+Divorce doesn’t always end up amicably and when you have the fortune to protect, things can get downright nasty.

 Here are some of the reasons why you should consider a prenuptial agreement: